Deonorla/Ajo.Save/README.md

 #### Join as Member

 1. Navigate to "Join Ajo" page
-2. Enter Ajo ID
+2. click Join Ajo
-3. Select position (1-10)
-4. Approve USDC for collateral (~$270 for position 1)
+3. Approve USDC for collateral (~$270 for position 1)
-5. Approve USDC for payments (~$50)
+4. Approve USDC for payments (~$50)
-6. Click "Join Ajo"
+5. Click "Join Ajo"
-7. Wait for confirmation
+6. Wait for confirmation

 ---